majianjia/nnom/examples/README.md

 If you are trying to handle time sequence data (e.g. sensor measurement or voice), please check **[keyword_spotting](keyword_spotting)** and **[uci-inception](uci-inception)**.

-If you are using RT-Thread, the very first example you should try is **[mnist-simple](mnist-simple)**, just compile and run.
+If you are using RT-Thread, the very first example you should try is **[mnist-simple](mnist-simple)**.

 ## Environment

-All example require `Python3, Keras, Tensorflow` installed in your PC.

-**mnist-cnn** and **mnist-densenet** are not relied on RT-Thread.

-Others require [RT-Thread] and sometimes its Y-modem components.
+Recommended to use Tensorflow 2.0+ or Tensorflow 1.14+.

-**keyword_spotting** require a microphone on your development board and the porting of mic, if you are not using [32L476GDISCOVERY](https://www.st.com/en/evaluation-tools/32l476gdiscovery.html)
+**keyword_spotting** requires a microphone on your development board and the driver of the mic, if you are not using [32L476GDISCOVERY](https://www.st.com/en/evaluation-tools/32l476gdiscovery.html)